unctad-ai/eregulations-mcp-server/README.md

 - Access eRegulations data through a standardized protocol
 - Query procedures, steps, requirements, and costs
-- Search for procedures by name or criteria
+- Search for procedures by name
-- Filter procedures by categories and options
 - MCP prompt templates to guide LLM tool usage
 - Support for both standard I/O and HTTP connections